-When compare Medicare Plan F vs Plan N vs Plan G, there are many things to consider.
+When comparing Medicare Plan N vs Plan G, there are many things to consider.
 The daunting task of familiarizing yourself with Medicare and your options can be a bit intimidating.

-But that’s why we are here, to make things a little easier on you so you can make the best choice in one of the most important decisions in your life.
+But that’s why we are here, to make things a little easier on you so you can make the best choice regarding one of the most important decisions in your life.
 About 10,000 seniors are aging into Medicare daily, and many of them are choosing Medigap Plans to cover the costs left over by Medicare.

 In a nutshell, Medicare basically covers 80% of the bill and the additional costs could be substantial.
 Medigap Plans help by covering all or most of these costs, depending on the plan you choose.

 All states have the same standardized plans, with exception to Minnesota, Wisconsin, and Massachusetts, that have different options than the rest of the country.

-These plans are designated by letters and the coverage is exactly the same regardless on which carrier you choose.
-What this means for seniors is that no matter where you are in the United States… Plan G is Plan G, and the coverage is exactly the same despite state or carrier.
+These plans are designated by letters and the coverage is exactly the same regardless of which carrier you choose.
+What this means no matter where you are in the United States… Plan G is Plan G, and the coverage is exactly the same despite state or carrier.

 Below, we’ll compare Medicare Plan N vs Plan G side by side to help you understand the differences.